A Group of Professionals Manufacturing Cars and Car Parts Worldwide

 In the automotive business, manufacturing sits in the upstream part of the value chain.
 Having been engaged in the export of automotive parts and plant equipment made by Japanese manufacturers, Sumitomo Corporation started to make extensive investments in parts and completed cars to enter the global automotive manufacturing sector in the late 1990s.
 The goal was to create greater added value in the automotive field in light of industry trends and needs.

 The first major challenge was Hirotec Mexico (originally Aventec), a joint venture established in Mexico with car-parts manufacturer Hirotec based in Hiroshima, Japan.
 Hirotec Mexico started to mass-produce body parts, such as doors and bonnets, for GM in 1998.
 Later, in 2014, the company began mass production of body parts and exhaust system parts for Mazda.
-Today, with 1,300 employees and a new plant completed in 2017, Hirotec Mexico is further expanding both its customer base and production scale.
+Today, with 1,300 employees and a new plant went into production in April 2019, Hirotec Mexico is further expanding both its customer base and production scale.

 Acquisition of a parts manufacturer and investment in completed vehicles manufacturer